Virginia mom confronts school board over graphic sexual materials in school

 Sure enough, Langton was able to check out the two books she had seen other parents protest — "Lawn Boy" by Jonathan Evison and "Gender Queer: A Memoir" by Maia Kobabe — at the Fairfax High School library.

 "Both of these books include pedophilia," Langton told the board.
-"Sex between men and boys…one book describes a fourth grade boy performing oral sex on an adult male.
+"Sex between men and boys … One book describes a fourth-grade boy performing oral sex on an adult male.
 The other book has detailed illustrations of a man having sex with a boy."

 DALTON PARENTS ENRAGED OVER ‘MASTURBATION’ VIDEOS FOR FIRST GRADERS

-Langton went on to hold up the graphic illustrations for the school board members to see, and read excerpts from the books.
-Then, school board members interrupted the mother, with one telling her, "there are children in the audience here."
+Langton went on to hold up the graphic illustrations for the school board members to see and began reading excerpts from the books.
+Then, school board members interrupted the mother, with one telling her, "There are children in the audience here."

-"Do not interrupt my time," Langton replied, as the board started calling for the next speaker.
+"Do not interrupt my time," Langton replied as the board started calling for the next speaker.

 The crowd behind Langton then stood up and applauded her as she remained at the lectern and tried to finish her speech.
-As the mother was approached and told her speaking time was over, the crowd began chanting at the school board, "Go to jail!" before Langton told the board they were in violation of Virginia law and "should be charged accordingly" for allowing minors to view pornography.
+As the mother was approached and told her speaking time was over, the crowd began chanting at the school board, "Go to jail!" before Langton told the board members they were in violation of Virginia law and "should be charged accordingly" for allowing minors to view pornography.

 The footage was recorded by Asra Nomani of the organization Parents Defending Education.